ibrahim-ahmed-11/Drang-and-Drop-Angular-Material-Task/README.md

 - Deploy the project using `firebase deploy`
 - Link to the live version of the project will appear

+## Accessing the Documentation
+Run the `compodoc -o` command in the CLI

 ## Code scaffolding